wp-plugins/toolbar-buddy/readme.txt

 == Description ==

 This **small and lightweight plugin** just adds a lot of iThemes Builder and PluginBuddy related resources to your toolbar / admin bar.
 Also links to all settings pages of Builder and PluginBuddy plugins are added, making life for webmasters (a.k.a.
 Admins and Super Admins) a lot easier.
-So you might just switch from the fontend of your site to the Builder 'Layouts' or adjust the schedule for 'BackupBuddy Backups' etc.
+So you might just switch from the frontend of your site to the Builder 'Layouts' or adjust the schedule for 'BackupBuddy Backups' etc.

 As the name suggests this plugin is **intended towards site admins and super admins**.
 The new admin bar entries will only be displayed if the current user has a proper WordPress capability originally required by Builder or the supported plugins.
 And yes, **Toolbar Buddy supports Multisite installs** which is especially useful for BackupBuddy... :-)